Master of Social Work (MSW)

 Email: mcmanus@uakron.edu

-The University of Akron School of Social Work and Family Sciences, accredited by the Council on Social Work Education (CSWE), offers MSW programs on the following campuses.
-The pages below include application information.
+The University of Akron School of Social Work and Family Sciences is accredited by the Council on Social Work Education (CSWE).

 Micro social work refers to advanced social work practice with small client systems (individuals, families, and groups) and collateral persons, professionals, and organizations relevant to practice with these small systems.